 When a budding guitarist is first starting out, there’s a lot to learn.
 One of the first questions that they typically have is ‘what do I need to buy’?
 That’s simply because most people don’t know what they don’t know.

 To help make things easier for the true beginner, many mainstream guitar manufacturers offer handy starter kits.
 These kits usually include a guitar and many of the accessories someone needs to hit the ground rockin’.
-Big name brands like Fender and Gibson have several on the market, but we at KGR want to show you an option you might not have considered: the Donner DST-102 Electric Guitar Starter Kit.
+Big name brands like Fender and Gibson have several on the market, but we at KGR want to show you an option you might not have considered: the Donner DST-100S Electric Guitar Starter Kit (previously known as the 102).

 Let’s be a bit blunt here—it’s true that the Donner brand isn’t usually the first to come to mind.
 But once we took a closer look, it became increasingly obvious that Donner really has a winner here, so much so that we chose it as best budget pick in our electric guitar starter pack roundup.